Meatballs in Air Fryer

 Or even as a main meal in some Italian tomato gravy with some pasta.

-Or you could eat them in a french baguette with some mustard as a meatball sub.
+You can also eat them in a French baguette with some mustard as a meatball sub.
 The possibilities are endless.

 Make upfront and freeze your meatballs